-All worlds are colored by prejudices, philosophies, religions, moralities, histories, desires and fears.
-And because these qualities are projected on to the world by the personalities – they are not real.
-If we can look at the world without any words, and that means without thought, then only, can we see the real world.
-When we look at the world as we do most of the time, through the lens of our conditionings, past experiences and hopes for the future — we are seeing maya, an unreal world projected on top of a very real existence.
+All worlds are colored by prejudices, philosophies, religions, moralities, histories, desires, and fears.
+And because these qualities are projected on to the world by the personality – they are not real.
+If we can look at the world without any words, and that means without thought, then only can we see the real world.
+When we look at the world as we do most of the time, through the lens of our conditionings, past experiences, and hopes for the future — we are seeing maya, an unreal world projected on top of a very real existence.

-At even a deeper level, when we look at the so called “real world,” scientists will tell us that it is not as it appears.
+At an even deeper level, when we look at the so called “real world,” scientists will tell us that it is not as it appears.
 We look out into the world and see separate distinct objects, but physicists will not agree.
-They see organizations of elements made up of protons, neutrons and electrons surrounded by vast amounts of space that stay together for some time before disbanding and joining up in other groups.
-So the idea of real distinct solid objects is simply a fantasy.
-It is an appearance for some time only to disappear later.
+They see organizations of elements made up of protons, neutrons, and electrons surrounded by vast amounts of space that stay together for some time before disbanding and joining up in other groups.
+So, the idea of real distinct solid objects is simply a fantasy.
+It is an appearance for some time, only to disappear later.
 It too is maya.

 From this vantage point, we look at a sunset, and even that is an inaccurate description of the situation.
 We see a happening (what we refer to as a sunset) without comparing to yesterday’s event, without wondering where we will see it tomorrow, without even naming it or pasting qualities onto it.
 We simply allow the event to unfold without either grasping or rejecting.